hollerm/ani_tv_recovery/README.md

 ## Examples

 * To run a quick demo example, call "python demo_tv_recon.py" in a terminal.
-This should compute results for a simple experiment and store the result in the "results" folder and resulting images in the "images" folder.
+This should compute results for a simple experiment and store them in the "results" folder and resulting images in the "images" folder.

 * To re-compute experiments of the paper, call "reproduce_experiments.py".
 This will compute all results of the paper and the corresponding images and plots (this might take a while).
 To select only specific results, see the source code of "reproduce_experiments.py" and select only specific experiments.